 - Category R – Other Fees, Taxes, Expenses

 Agencies will use Part II to submit insurance information for the current fiscal year.
 Copies of insurance policies purchased with effective dates during the fiscal year and which are not part of SORM’s insurance programs should be sent to SORM.

 Section B requires agencies to enter the total number of notaries employed during the fiscal year.

 Section C includes information on agencies expenditures for insurance premiums paid for insurance policies paid during the fiscal year.
 Include premiums paid under Object codes 7204, 7205 for bonds and 7216 for premiums approved by Texas Department of Insurance (TDI) and the Attorney General.

-Section D requires amounts of settlements and judgements paid by agencies during the fiscal year.
+Section D requires amounts of settlements and judgments paid by agencies during the fiscal year.
 Individual claim information should be entered through the Online Property and Casualty System behind SORM’s RMIS secure web site.

-Section E requires agencies to certify that all non-workers’ compensation claims have been added, updated, and/or closed on the Online Property and Casualty Claims Reporting System.
+Section E requires agencies to certify that all non-workers’ compensation claims have been added, updated, and/or closed on the Property and Casualty Claims Reporting System.